 Arthur L. Schawlow

-1975 OSA President Arthur L. Schawlow was born in Mount Vernon, New York, on May 5, 1921 and grew up in Toronto, Canada.
+1975 OSA President and OSA Honorary Member Arthur L. Schawlow was born in Mount Vernon, New York, on 5 May 1921 and grew up in Toronto, Canada.
 As a boy, he was interested in scientific things, electrical, mechanical or astronomical, and read nearly everything that the library could provide on these subjects.
 He attended the University of Toronto on a mathematics and physics scholarship.

 In 1945, when graduate studies resumed, Schawlow returned to the university.
 The war and hard economic times left the staff and equipment badly depleted.
 However, two highly creative physics professors working in optical spectroscopy Malcolm F. Crawford and Harry L. Welsh remained on the faculty and Schawlow took courses from both of them.
 He did his thesis research with Crawford.